awsdocs/amazon-ec2-user-guide-windows/doc_source/verify-pkcs7.md

 ------
 #### [ Other AWS Regions ]

-   The following AWS public certificate is for all AWS Regions, except Hong Kong, Bahrain, China, and GovCloud\.
+   The following AWS public certificate is for all AWS Regions, except Hong Kong, Bahrain, Cape Town, Milan, Jakarta, China, and GovCloud\.

    ```
    -----BEGIN CERTIFICATE-----